Participatory democracy: In the 21st century

-The Constitutional Convention (2012) and the Citizens' Assembly (2015-2016) in Ireland
+The Citizens' Assembly (2011) in Ireland

-In 2011, as a response to citizens' growing distrust in the government following the financial crisis of 2007–2008, Ireland authorised a citizens' assembly called "We the Citizens".
+In 2011, as a response to citizens' growing distrust in the government following the 2008 financial crisis, Ireland authorised a citizens' assembly called "We the Citizens".
 Its task was to pilot the use of a participatory democratic body and test whether it could increase political legitimacy.
 There was an increase in both efficacy and interest in governmental functions, as well as significant opinion shifts on contested issues like taxation.
-In 2012, Ireland held a Constitutional Convention ("An Coinbhinsiún ar an mBunreach") to discuss proposed amendments to its constitution.
-It used a hybrid model, meaning that participants included 66 regular citizens, 33 legislators from the Irish Parliament, and chairman Tom Arnold, an economist.
-After 14 months of work, several of the citizens' recommendations were put to referendums.
-In 2015, Thirty-fourth Amendment of the Constitution of Ireland, the Marriage Equality Act, was added after a referendum, and success was attributed to the 2012 Constitutional Convention.

-Next was the Citizens' Assembly ("An Tionól Saoránach") in 2015–2016, composed of 99 ordinary citizens and one government-appointed chairperson.
-Among other issues, it considered whether the Eighth Amendment, which banned abortion in nearly all instances, should be removed from the constitution.
-Debate occurred over a 5 month period and a secret ballot was held at the end with members voting to replace the amendment with a provision that authorised the parliament to legislate abortion.
-In a following countrywide referendum, 66% voted to repeal the amendment.
-The close alignment of the percentages of the assembly's ballot and the popular referendum suggested that it had been a representative body.

 The Citizens Convention for Climate in France (2019)

 The French government organised "le grand débat national" (the Great National Debate) in early 2019 as a response to the Yellow vests movement.
 It consisted of 18 regional conventions, each with 100 randomly selected citizens, that had to deliberate on issues they valued the most so that they could influence government action.
 After the debate, a citizens' convention was created specifically to discuss climate change, "la Convention citoyenne pour le climat" (the Citizens Convention for Climate, CCC), designed to serve as a legislative body to decide how the country could reduce its greenhouse gas emissions with social justice in mind.
 It consisted of 150 citizens selected by sortition and stratified sampling, who were sorted into five sub-groups to discuss individual topics.
 The members were helped by experts on steering committees.
 The proceedings of the CCC garnered international attention.
-After 9 months, the convention outlined 149 measures in a 460-page report, and President Macron committed to supporting 146 of them.
+After nine months, the convention outlined 149 measures in a 460-page report, and President Macron committed to supporting 146 of them.
 A bill containing these was submitted to the parliament in late 2020.